AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Policy enforcement** Enables enforcement of data usage policies with applied marketing actions to prevent data operations that constitute policy violations within an organization.

-**Primary key:** Primary key is a designation in a schema to uniquely identify all records.
+**Primary key:** A primary key is a designation in a schema to uniquely identify all records.

 **Priority:** In [!DNL Offer Decisioning], priority is used to rank offers that meet all constraints, such as eligibility, calendar, and capping.